saule1508/saule1508.github.io/2016-07-28-patch-oracle-12.1.0.2.md

 So bottom line: I will apply a bundle patch for GI PSU and DB PSU with opatchauto (it will do a rolling patch update) and after I will apply the OJVM patch with a complete downtime.
 It is obviously not the optimal way.

-so:
+so I have two of them:
 -12.1.0.2.160719 (Jul 2016) Grid Infrastructure Patch Set Update (GI PSU): 23273629 -OJVM PATCH SET UPDATE 12.1.0.2.160719: 23177536

+but for the dataguard, since it is a single instance database (not RAC), I need
+- 12.1.0.2.160719 (Jul 2016) Database Patch Set Update (DB PSU): 23054246
+-OJVM PATCH SET UPDATE 12.1.0.2.160719: 23177536

-the first patch, 23273629, will patch both the GI HOME and the DB HOME.
+The grid infrastructure PSU, 23273629, will patch both the GI HOME and the DB HOME.
 It must be executed on one node after the other.

-The second patch is a bit involved on the RAC, it requires a complete downtime and it requires to run datapatch in startup upgrade mode with the parameter cluster_database set to false (this is all explained in the readme).
+The OJVM PSU is a bit involved on the RAC, it requires a complete downtime and it requires to run datapatch in startup upgrade mode with the parameter cluster_database set to false (this is all explained in the readme).

+**note about dataguard**: for the standby my strategy is the following.
+First set transport-off and apply-off using the broker (dgmgrl command line).
+Then stop the db and the listener and apply both patches but don't run the datapatch utility on the standby.
+Keep the db stopped, it will be restarted - in mount mode - when the primary is fully patched.
+At this time startup mount the DB (mount, not yet open), set transport-on and apply-on so that the standby will recover from the primary.
+When this is done the standby can be opened (its state will become read only with apply)

 ===opatch utility